teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 - VAEs are especially adept at modeling complex, high-dimensional data and continuous latent spaces, making them extremely useful for tasks like generating diverse sets of similar images.
 - Palsson et al. [2] used a VAE paired with a GAN framework to generate high-resolution synthetic hyperspectral images.
 - Liu et al. [3] proposed a model inspired autoencoder (MIAE) to fuse low-resolution HSI with high-resolution RGB images to generate high-resolution HSI.
+- We used an AutoEncoder with a Convolutional Encoder and a UNet decoder

 ### Evaluating synthesis results
 We would like for the generated images to be: clear, realistic and useful.